Bio-based building materials: Fast-growing bio-materials

 Unlike timber, fast-growing materials are bio-resources that have rapid growth, making them readily available for harvest and use in a very short period.
 Fast-growing materials are typically derived from agricultural by-products, such as hemp, straw, flax, kenaf, and several species of reed, but can also include trees like bamboo and eucalyptus.
 Due to their short crops rotation periods, these materials, when used, are directly compensated by the regrowth of the new plants and, overall, this results in a cooling effect on the atmosphere.

-Over last decades, various construction projects displayed their versatility by using them for many different applications, going from structural components crafted from bamboo to finishing materials like plaster, flooring, siding, roofing shingles, acoustic and thermal panels.
+Over the past few decades, various construction projects displayed their versatility by using them for many different applications, going from structural components crafted from bamboo to finishing materials like plaster, flooring, siding, roofing shingles, acoustic and thermal panels.

 Several studies document their applications in the built environment both as loose materials and as part of a bio-mixture, such as flax concrete, rice husks concrete, straw fibers concrete, or bamboo bio-concrete.
 Among the others, hempcrete, made of lime and hemp shives, stands out due to its structural and insulating features, while enabling large carbon savings.

 In this context, several start-ups and innovative enterprises, such as RiceHouse, Ecological Building System, and Strawcture, have already entered the market with competitive bio-composite alternatives, available either as loose materials or bound by natural or artificial binders.